JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 One disk is the old LRS disk and the other is the new ZRS disk created using the new storage class.

-In order to migrate the data from the old disk to the new disk, we have to create an Init Container that copies the data from the old disk to the new disk.
+In order to migrate the data from the old disk to the new disk, we're creating an init container `migration` that copies the data from the old disk to the new disk.

 Old disk: `/mnt/premiumdisk` (LRS)<br/>
 New disk: `/mnt/premiumdisk-zrs` (ZRS)